On this page

 Read and import data from your AWS S3 buckets into an Atlas cluster.

-To prevent excessive charges on your bill, create your Atlas Data Federation in the same AWS region as your S3 or Azure Blob Storage data source.
+To prevent excessive charges on your bill, create your Atlas Data Federation in the same AWS or Azure region as your S3 or Azure Blob Storage data source.
 You can query AWS S3 only using federated database instances created in AWS and you can query Azure Blob Storage only using federated database instances created in Azure.

 Atlas Data Federation routes your federated database requests through one of the following regions: